Xunnamius/strongbox-switchcrypt/USECASES.md

 we can effectively "reserve" a portion of the backing store for the VSRs while the remaining space is used for normal data encryption.

+In StrongBox II, this is called the `swap_selective` or selective-immediate cipher switching strategy.

 - How to communicate intent down the stack?

 > In an ideal implementation, the low level I/O API (i.e. `write()` in C) would